atharvadeshmukh0024/wp/README.md

-WPQuickView – WordPress Enhancement Project WPQuickView is a WordPress project built to improve blog interactivity and user experience by combining a custom plugin with a lightweight theme customization.
+WP – WordPress Enhancement Project
+WP is a WordPress project built to improve blog interactivity and user experience by combining a custom plugin with a lightweight theme customization.

 It includes: